Skip to main content

 • Positive stock adjustments -

-Positive stock adjustments affect moving average cost because you set the unit cost for the new stock added to inventory.
+Positive stock adjustments affect MAC because you set the unit cost for the new stock added to inventory.
 A negative adjustment removes stock from an existing inventory, so a new unit cost cannot be assigned.

 • Stock transfers -

-Stock transfers affect the moving average cost of the destination location.
-Stock transfer acts as a sale from the origin location and a purchase for the destination location.
-The transferred inventory has a moving average cost from the origin location and keeps it when added to the destination location.
-If the moving average cost for the two locations is different, the transfer will affect the destination location's moving average cost.
+Stock transfers affect the MAC of the destination location.
+Stock transfers act as a sale from the origin location and a purchase for the destination.
+The transferred inventory has a MAC from the origin location and keeps it when added to the destination.
+If the MAC for the two locations is different, the transfer will affect the destination location's MAC.

 • Manufacturing -

-Manufacturing affects moving average cost since it adds new products to inventory, and manufacturing costs vary.
-Manufacturing doesn't affect the moving average cost of ingredients for the product because using the ingredients removes them from stock.
+Manufacturing affects MAC since it adds new products to inventory, and manufacturing costs vary.
+Manufacturing doesn't affect the MAC of ingredients for the product because using the ingredients removes them from stock.

 Did this answer your question?